mathrip/HIPLAY7/README.md

 # HIPLAY7 –  myelin_content

- `myelin_content.py`  – compute a myelin proxy (R1 values) for the grey matter and the white matter in differents regions of the hippocampus and the cortex
+ `myelin_content.py`  – compute a myelin proxy (R1 value) for the grey matter and the white matter in differents regions of the hippocampus and the cortex

 ## Overview
 This program performs four steps and will create one folder for each step :
- 1. **Inputs** : Extract the needed inputs from the acquisition folder.
+ 1. **Inputs** : Extracts the needed inputs from the acquisition folder.
 Results save as nifti format (.nii)
- 2. **B1correction** : Compute a corrected R1 map from B1+ inhomogeneities, using the information from a B1 map and the uniform T1 given by the MP2RAGE sequence.
+ 2. **B1correction** : Computes a corrected R1 map from B1+ inhomogeneities, using the information from a B1 map and the uniform T1 given by the MP2RAGE sequence.
 Results save as nifti format (.nii)
- 3. **Segmentation** : Perform a cortical and hippocampal parcellation using Freesurfer based on a uniform and denoised T1 image given by the MP2RAGE sequence.
+ 3. **Segmentation** : Performs a cortical and hippocampal parcellation using Freesurfer based on a uniform and denoised T1w image given by the MP2RAGE sequence.
 Results save as freesurfer format (.mgz)
- 4. **Results** : Compute the average R1 value in each cortical and hippocampal regions.
+ 4. **Results** : Computes an average R1 value in each cortical and hippocampal regions.
 Results save as .txt files.

 ## Getting Started